Panionios V.C.: Women's team

 Panionios was a pioneer in women's volleyball.
 From 1926 to 1930 he organized a "Women's Club Volleyball Championship" as well as a juniors championship among the girls 'schools of Athens under the name "Girls' Championship".
 The women's team of the club was formed in 1926 and participated in the championship of 1927.
-It consisted of L. Karabatis, A. and K. Nikolopoulou, T. Paschalidou, T. Venieropoulou, V. Karni.
+It consisted of L. Karabatis, A. and K. Nikolopoulou, T. Paschalidou, T. Venieropoulou, and V. Karni.

 In 1928 the women's team won the Athens championship undefeated.
 In the qualifying group they defeated A.O.
 Neanidon, N. Vyronos and American College of Girls P. Faliro and qualified for the semifinals.
-There they prevailed the G.O.
+There they prevailed over the G.O.
 Greek women with 15-9, 15-9.
 In the final he found A.O.
 Neanidon again, whom they defeated with 2-1 sets (7-15, 15-4, 15-4).

-From this year begins the three-year undefeated course of the women's team of Panionios in the Athens championship, which will end in July 1930 from Paleo Faliro, in the semifinals of the Athens championship, in a match in which the blue and reds left protesting against a decision.
+This year began the three-year undefeated course of the women's team of Panionios in the Athens championship, which ended in July 1930 from Paleo Faliro, in the semifinals of the Athens championship, in a match in which the blue and reds left protesting against a decision.

 On February 3, 1930, the women's volleyball team of the club went to Chalkida, where it played against S.A.
 Chalkida, on the occasion of sports games held there.
 This was probably the first time a women's sports team went to the province because it was invited to a match.

-Contrary to the Men's team, the women's team played in first-tier division (A1 Ethniki) for 5 consecutive years, from 2007 to 2012.
-On 2005 the women's team won the B Ethniki Championship and rose to the A2 Ethniki category.
-Following, on 2007 the team won the A2 Ethniki Championship and was promoted to A1 Ethniki.
-On 2012, the team finished 11th and was relegated to A2 Ethniki category.
+Contrary to the men's team, the women's team played in first-tier division (A1 Ethniki) for five consecutive years, from 2007 to 2012.
+In 2005 the women's team won the B Ethniki Championship and rose to the A2 Ethniki category.
+Following, in 2007 the team won the A2 Ethniki Championship and was promoted to A1 Ethniki.
+In 2012, the team finished 11th and was relegated to A2 Ethniki category.
 Nowadays the women team plays in Pre League (2nd-tier).